 - Calculation: (70mg*2 = 140mg) Source

 - 10Nirmala, J. Grace, and R. T. Narendhirakannan.
 “Detection and genotyping of high-risk HPV and evaluation of anti-oxidant status in cervical carcinoma patients in Tamil Nadu State, India-a case control study.”
 Asian Pacific Journal of Cancer Prevention 12.10 (2011): 2689-2695.
 Source

 - 11Esquenazi, David, et al. “The frequency of human papillomavirus findings in normal oral mucosa of healthy people by PCR.”
 Brazilian journal of otorhinolaryngology 76.1 (2010): 78-84.
 Source

 - 12Chen, Alyce A., et al. “Genetic variation in the vitamin C transporter, SLC23A2, modifies the risk of HPV16-associated head and neck cancer.”
 Carcinogenesis 30.6 (2009): 977-981.
 Source

 Green tea has long been known as a powerful anti-viral and anti-infective plant that stimulates the immune system13.
-Green tea is often used topically for genital warts, and can be used topically in treatments of cervical dysplasia.
-Orally, green tea intake has been associated with a decreased risk of cancer through its powerful antioxidant effects.
+Green tea is often used topically for genital warts and cervical dysplasia.
+Orally, green tea intake has been associated with slowed progression and decreased risk of cancer through its powerful antioxidant effects14.

 A daily serving of Papillex™ contains the equivalent of 2.5 cups of green tea.